maize-genetics/phg_v2/docs/imputation.md

     └── temp/
 ```

-> [!NOTE]
+!!! note
-> The naming scheme for the read-mapping files follows the first
+    The naming scheme for the read-mapping files follows the first
-> sample in the keyfile or comma-delimited list and:
+    sample in the keyfile or comma-delimited list and:
-> 1. strips the path and FASTQ extension text
+    1. strips the path and FASTQ extension text
-> 2. adds the `readMapping.txt` suffix to the stripped sample name
+    2. adds the `readMapping.txt` suffix to the stripped sample name

->
-> Additionally, $n$ amount of files will be generated for $n$ amount
+    Additionally, $n$ amount of files will be generated for $n$ amount
-> of short read samples found in the keyfile or comma-delimited list.
+    of short read samples found in the keyfile or comma-delimited list.
-> For example, if you have 3 samples you are trying to impute, 3 read
+    For example, if you have 3 samples you are trying to impute, 3 read
-> mapping files will be generated in the given output.
+    mapping files will be generated in the given output.